kroitor/gjk.c/README.md

 #### The Evolution

+The general plan of GJK is:

+1. Find best points for a simplex with the help of the support function.
+2. Check if the Origin is enclosed by that simplex.
+3. If it does, then we captured an collision – hooray and thanks for the support, support function )
+4. If it doesn't, well... try other points, why not?
+5. If a simplex cannot be built at all no matter how many times you try – it might be a *degenerate case* (explained later)
+6. If it's not a degenerate case, than there's no intersection

-To build a 2-simplex in 2D we need three points that would enclose the Origin within a triangle.
-Let us do that by an example.
+Let us do that by an example, step-by-step.
+To build a 2-simplex in 2D we need three points that would enclose the Origin within a triangle and we have our nice support function for that.

 WORK IN PROGRESS, A live demo of GJK in a 2D-space and a video of GJK in action coming up soon )